There are three levels of adult (ages 16 and up) yoga classes at Pavonine Yoga:

 Within these levels, we offer the following styles of yoga:

-- Vinyasa Flow A dynamic, movement-based, heated or unheated practice, this class focuses on various yoga poses, transitions, and breathing.
-Basic inversions and arm balances may be offered and modifications will be made to make poses more or less challenging depending on the level of the class.
-Participants must be 16 for warm and 18 for hot classes.
+- Warm and Hot Vinyasa A heated, dynamic, movement-based practice, this class focuses on various yoga poses, transitions, and breathing.
+Basic inversions and arm balances may be offered and modifications will be made to make poses more or less challenging.
 Suitable for all levels.
-See schedule to find a class that suits your level (1, 2, 3) and desired temperature.
+Hot Vinyasa is heated to about 95 degrees; Warm Vinyasa is about 90 degrees.
+Participants must be 16 years or older.

-- Restorative with Aromatherapy A static, grounding, unheated class focused on gentle poses, breathing, physical rehabilitation, and mental focus.
-Restorative yoga may use the assistance of props like blocks, bolsters, and blankets to support the body and obtain maximal restfulness.
-Essential oils are used by the instructor throughout the class to further calm the body and mind.
-Many poses are done lying down.
-Suitable for all levels.
+- Candlelit Restorative A static, grounding class focused on gentle poses, breathing, and mental focus.
+Candlelit Restorative yoga takes place in a dark, peaceful room and may use the assistance of props like bolsters and blankets to support the body and obtain maximal restfulness.
+Many poses are done lying down, and the instructor may also use aromatherapy, Yoga Nidra, meditation, and breathing practices for a more relaxing experience.